 If you continue to allow yourself to be emotionally abused (constantly having to walk on eggshells around them, be put down, waiting for their condescending tone, escalated voice, angry undertone, talking on and on for hours, etc.) you will eventually feel the effects in your physical body and you will not be able to be effective in any callings that the Lord has for you.
 You will experience much exhaustion, feel like you are going crazy as you hear their negative demonic comments in their voice in your thoughts all day long, feel sick to your stomach, develop chronic illnesses, even disease and tumors, etc. I have seen some women who died by staying in an emotionally abusive situation with their husbands too long as they just wanted to die and stop hearing the constant verbal abuse.

 The Lord does not want ANYONE to be controlled, manipulated and abused, period.
-I always encourage that the spouse who is being abused at least make every attempt to make their abusive spouses aware of the tie between their past soul wounds and need for deliverance through watching my Worldwide Freedom (Deliverance) Sessions on You Tube, Testimonies from others who have been healed and delivered, watching my Facebook LIVE teachings and You Tube Teachings, reading my Restored to Freedom book.
+I always encourage that the spouse who is being abused at least make every attempt to make their abusive spouses aware of the tie between their past soul wounds and need for deliverance through watching my Worldwide Freedom (Deliverance) Sessions on You Tube, Testimonies from others who have been healed and delivered, watching my Facebook LIVE teachings and You Tube Teachings, reading my Freedom From Soul Wounds and Demons book.
 Unfortunately most of the abusive spouses will never listen to anything that their loving spouse says to them.
 God gives us all time to repent, but if we refuse to own our own issues then the demons have legal right to continue to torment us and then they will turn to torment the victim spouse.
 We need to make sure that we choose to serve the Lord and not the demons in our spouse.
 God will confirm for you after you have tried everything to help your abusive spouse when it may be time to separate with the goal of reconciliation.
 We should always have the heart to reconcile – and we can when we can see our tormented abusive spouses through the eyes of Christ.
 But our abusive spouses have free will to choose to keep their demons and we have free will to choose to serve Jesus without their interference.
 Whoever decides to choose to get their soul wounds healed by Jesus and then command their demons to go will be free indeed.
 But those who choose to continue to deny they have any issues to own and choose to serve the demons tormenting them will do everything to try to stop their spouses from serving the Lord.
-Luke 12:49-56 explains how families will be divided – those who decide to choose to serve Christ will not be able to live in harmony with those who choose to serve the enemy.
+Matthew 10:34-39 explains how families will be divided – those who decide to choose to serve Christ will not be able to live in harmony with those who choose to serve the enemy.